jrgenerative/fixed-wing-sim/README.md

 The airfoil JR001 features a planar pressure side which simplifies the build procedure and provides.
 The profile was designed to work well with low Reynold's numbers and to provide friendly stall characteristics.
 It wasn't designed with gliding performance in mind.

-Further drawings can be found [here](./Tornado/aircraft/ExperimentalCarrier.svg) and [here](./figures/StabilityAxisReferenceForTrimmedGliding.svg).
+Further drawings related to the airframe can be found [here](./Tornado/aircraft/ExperimentalCarrier.svg) and [here](./figures/StabilityAxisReferenceForTrimmedGliding.svg).
 The Tornado definition of the airframe is [here](./Tornado/aircraft).

 ## Applications